kile111/gate.io--quantitative-trading-/README.md

 - Open [http://127.0.0.1:8501](http://127.0.0.1:8501) in your browser.
 - Use the sidebar to connect, set parameters, and switch between backtest, live trading, and logs.
 - All trading is in paper mode by default.
-To enable real trading, disable "模拟盘" and confirm risk acknowledgment.
+To enable real trading, disable "paper trading" and confirm risk acknowledgment.

 ## Strategy Logic